This page is available in the US as an e-book at Amazon.com.

 No doctor should ask a patient to disrobe in their presence.
 The usual practice is to allow the patient to disrobe and put on a hospital gown, or at least a sheet, while alone in the exam room.

 Blackmar made no attempt to obtain my or my parents' consent before performing the exam.
 I was a day student and had my own family doctor.
 Neither was there any attempt at patient education.
 The patient has a right to know what the doctor is doing to his body and why.
-No exam should come as a surprise to the patient.
+No exam or procedure should come as a surprise to the patient.

 Do No Harm means not giving the patient any problems they didn't have when they came to see you.